strasse34/pp4/README.md

 - As a guest visitor user, I can search among available cards, so that I can find proper flight cards quickly and easily.

 #### Target Audience

+The MigMigShipment application is designed to cater to a diverse audience with varying needs and preferences.
+Our primary target audience includes individuals and businesses seeking a reliable and efficient solution for the urgent delivery of parcels over long distances.
+Travelers who are frequently on the move and willing to carry parcels can also benefit from our platform by earning extra income while traveling.

+### Scope
+#### Core Website Functionality
+- Implement a registration/login/log out features for access to core site functionality.
+- Implement a form to add new flight details and traveler's contact details (flight card) to the site.
+- Implement a feature to edit the filght cards.
+- Implement a feature to  archive  the filght cards.
+- Implement a feature to delete the filght cards.

+#### Responsiveness
+- Implement responsive design for smooth desktop, tablet, and mobile device access.

+### Structure
+The website has 10 pages for the users who get registerred.
+#### Current Pages
+- **Home Page** includes signup/login links in navigation bar, a banner to catch eyes, all the active flight cards which have posted with all users with ability of search, and quote sections to share user's experiences.
+Banner and quote space are hided after user authentication.
+- **Register Page** allows the user to create an account to access the core functionality of the site.
+- **Login/Logout Pages**  allow the registerred user to authenticate or log out of their account.
+- **Add Flight Page**  allow the authenticated user to recorde new flight card to data base.
+- **My Flight Page**  allow the authenticated user to see all the flight cards which have posted by that user.
+- **Contact Traveler Page**  allow the authenticated user to see traveler's contact details.
+- **Edit Flight Page**  allow the authenticated user to edit their recorded cards.
+- **Archived Flight Page**  get confirmation from an authenticated user for archiving a specific cards.
+- **Archived Flight Page**  get confirmation from an authenticated user for deleting a specific cards.

+### Colors and Fonts used
+#### Color
+#### Font
+#### Wireframes

+### Agile Development
+#### Iteration 1:
+#### Iteration 1:
+#### Iteration 1:
+#### Iteration 1:

+### Existing Features
+#### Header and Navigation
+**For Authenticated Users**
+**For Unauthenticated Users**
+#### Banner
+#### Cards View
+#### Quote
+#### My Fligt
+#### Contact Traveler
+#### Add Flight
+#### Edit Flight
+#### Register
+#### Log in